waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Boulder Pushing:** The player's character remains in their pushing position after pushing a boulder.
 The push is initiated by walking into the boulder from an adjacent tile.
 - **Dead End Area Definition:** An area is NOT a 'dead end' if there are reachable unvisited warps, Reachable Undiscovered Map Connections, OR the `Reachable Unseen Tiles` list for the current map contains entries.
 A room with multiple reachable, non-adjacent exits (warps/connections) is also NOT a dead end, even if all tiles have been seen.
 Adjacent warps are treated as a single exit for this calculation.
 (Corrected Turn 152613, Refined Turn 157367, Corrected again Turn 160895)
 - **Silph Co.
 Gates:** Locked gates ('closed_gate' tile type) can be opened by interacting with them while possessing the CARD KEY.
 Once opened, they become 'open_gate' tiles and are permanently traversable.
+- **Warp Mechanics (General):** Warps (teleporters, stairs, ladders, elevator pads) are instant.
+Stepping on the tile triggers the map change.
+To return, one must step off the warp tile and then back on.
+- **Off-Screen Gates:** Gates not currently visible on screen ('gate_offscreen' tile type) are treated as potentially open for pathfinding purposes to encourage exploration of alternate routes.

 # III.
 Battle Information